 CMST 4997.
 Communication and Contemporary Issues.
 3 cr. hrs.

 A capstone experience for Communication Studies majors.
 Examines communication theories and principles in the context of contemporary events and social issues.
 Students conduct original communication research and apply theories to specific communication contexts and practices.
-Prereq: Must have completed at least 24 credit hours in the CMST major.
+Prereq: CMST 2600 and must have completed at least 21 additional credit hours in the CMST major.

 CMST 4999.
 Senior Thesis.
 1-3 cr. hrs.

 The application of rigorous methodology in developing and writing a thesis under the direction of an adviser.
 Prereq: Cons. of dept. ch.